sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 ### Finding out if anything changed

-To see if anything in ab addressbook changed, we simply request the ctag again on the addressbook.
+To see if anything in an addressbook changed, we simply request the ctag again on the addressbook.
 If the ctag did not change, you still have the latest copy.

 This is the purpose of the ctag.
 Every time _anything_ in the address book